RoosterDragon/Desktop-Ponies/Content/readme.txt

 - Lyra no longer moves vertically, because the jumping was freaking Bon Bon out.
 -In return, Bon Bon agreed to face the right way in the menu.

-- Ponys initialize randomly over all allowed screens one at a time, instead of all at once all in one place.
+- Ponies initialize randomly over all allowed screens one at a time, instead of all at once all in one place.

 - Shortened durations for all ponies - it looks like everyone was mostly copying the initial Derpy file.
 Do you really think Pinkie Pie can stand still for 15 seconds?
 I don't.
 This should also help with ponies ending up on screen edges.